Artisan-Lab/tag-std/pre-RFC.md

 For instance, a severe problem may arise if the safety requirements of an API change over time: downstream users may be unaware of such changes and thus be exposed to security risks.
 Therefore, we propose to improve the current practice of writing safety comments by making them checkable through a system of safety tags.
 These tags are designed to be:

 * Compatible with existing safety documentation: Safety tags should be expressive enough to represent current safety comments, especially as rendered in today's rustdoc HTML pages.
-* Usable by compiler tools for safety checking: If a safety tag is declared for an unsafe API but not discharged at a callsite, lints should be emitted to warn developers about potentially overlooked safety requirements.
+* Usable by compiler tools for safety checking: If no safety tags are provided for an unsafe API, lints should be emitted to remind developers to provide safety requirements.
+If a safety tag is declared for an unsafe API but not discharged at a callsite, lints should be emitted to alert developers about potentially overlooked safety requirements.
 * Versioned: When safety tags are revised, the changes should be propagated and checked across the entire dependency graph to address issues caused by the evolution of safety requirements.

 # Guide-level Explanation